joruof/shq/README.md

 # Guarantees

-The way shq is implemented guarantees the following:
+The way shq is implemented (should) guarantee the following:

 1. All messages are received in the same order they were published.
-2. Any number of subscribers or publisher processes can access the shared memory concurrently without corruption.
+2. Any number of reader or writer processes can access the shared memory concurrently without corruption.
-3. While a message is being read by at least one subscriber it will not be modified by any publisher.
+3. While a message is being read/written by at least one reader/writer it will not be modified by any other writers.
-4. Any publisher or subscriber can die at any moment without corrupting the shared memory or stalling other publishers or subscribers.
+4. Any reader/writer can die[^1] at any moment without corrupting the shared memory or stalling other readers/writers.

+[^1] (for basically any reason, e.g. SIGINT, SIGKILL, SIGSEGV, RAM hot unplugged, giraffe, ...)

-**It is explicity NOT guaranteed that a messages is read by any subscriber before being overwritten, meaning that subscribers may miss messages.**
+**It is explicity NOT guaranteed that a messages is read by any reader before being overwritten, meaning that readers may miss messages.**

 Though a reliable transport mechanism may be implemented in the future.

 # Restrictions

 *  The size of a single shared memory segment is limited to about 2.1 GB (see code)
-*  Only one publisher can write to a shared memory segment at any time.
+*  Only one writer can write to a shared memory segment at any time.
+   Still multiple writers may be opened and write sequentially to the same segment.
+   Other writers will simply block until the current writer finishes.
-   This may limit throughput for applications with lots of concurrent, high-rate publishers operating on the same segment.
+   This may limit throughput for applications with lots of concurrent, high-rate writers operating on the same segment.

-# Interal structure
+# Disclaimer

-For allocation shq uses a ring buffer.
-Why a ring buffer and not a more advanced allocator?
-This simplifies dealing with changing message size a lot, which means that also hereogeneous message types can be exchanged over the same message bus without any issues.
+Consider this code as early **alpha** version.
+Expect that it changes.
+Bugs may be present.
+Things may break.
+You have been warned.